-More than two million child deaths every year are contributed to issues related to the environment.
+More than two million child deaths are contributed every year due to the issues related to the environment.
 This makes the environment one of the most critical contributors to the death toll around the world.
-The immediate surroundings of an individual are termed as its environment.
+The immediate surrounding of an individual is termed as its environment.
 It considerably contributes to human wellness.
 Contaminated water, polluted air, inadequate sanitation facilities, dangerous diseases vectors, degraded ecosystems, ultraviolet radiations from the sun, toxic chemical gases due to miscellaneous human activities are few of the various risk factors contributed by the environment causing deterioration of human health.

 Especially in developing countries, major contributors to illness, child-deaths, acute respiratory diseases, new medical ailments, poor lifestyle adaptations, insect-borne diseases, perinatal infections are due to environmental hazards and pollution.
-Factors such as malnutrition and poverty render unsustainable patterns of degradation and development in rural and urban environments and are known to lead to illness and child-deaths.
-Unsafe water and poor sanitation cause diarrhea leading to death in most cases.
+Factors such as malnutrition and poverty render unsustainable patterns of degradation and development in rural and urban environments lead to illness and child-deaths.
+Unsafe water and poor sanitation cause diarrhoea leading to death in most of the cases.
 Widespread use of biomass causes indoor air pollution leading to acute respiratory infections.
-Most of the new mothers and hence the newborns, in the vicinity of such premises, are at a higher risk of developing chronic respiratory diseases.
+Most of the new mothers and hence the newborns in the vicinity of such premises are at a higher risk of developing chronic respiratory diseases.
 Poor water management and storage cause malaria.
 Deforestation, inadequate housing, loss of biodiversity are few of the causes for the death of children, mostly in Africa.
 Exposure to environmental risks can damage health right from birth.
 Hazardous chemicals such as mercury in food and lead in the air have long-term effects which are often irreversible, associated medical ailments are – birth defects, miscarriages, infertility and so on.

 Questions For You.